-- Godfrey Ho did this intentionally to make fun of the western popularity of the ninja.
-He was also saying that the modern idea of a ninja is a western invention that bears little resemblance to how they actually were in feudal Japan, and therefore it is more realistic for them to be played by western actors.
-It was in its own way a Take That of racial stereotypes.
+- Godfrey Ho actually did this intentionally to make fun of the western popularity of the ninja.
+He also said that the modern idea of ninjas is a western invention that bears little resemblance to how they actually were in feudal Japan, and therefore it is more realistic for them to be played by western actors.
+It was, in his own way, a Take That! of racial stereotypesnote .

 - Never Trust a Trailer: Since most of the trailers consist solely of ninja footage, viewers probably weren't aware that the other 80 percent of the film was of an entirely different drama.
 Some of the names are outright lies as well: City Ninja takes place in the country and the suburbs, while Bionic Ninja has no robots or cyborgs in sight.

 - No Ending: Most movies immediately end the moment the final bad guy dies.

 - Public Domain Feature Films: For unknown reasons, nearly all of Ho's movies lapsed into this in the early 2000's after his studio went under; he doesn't seem to mind this though.

 - Rage Quit: In Ninja Terminator, the killer red ninja (the titular Ninja Terminator) from the ninja empire explodes when Ninja Master Harry (Harrison) refuses to kill him when the red ninja feels that his defeat at his hands means he can't go back to the empire.